-Dr. Lin explains: “Panniculectomy by itself is a procedure that takes me 2-3 hours to complete, but when combined with other procedures can take between 3-6 hours in total.
+Lin explains: “Panniculectomy by itself is a procedure that takes me two to three hours to complete, but when combined with other procedures can take between three and six hours in total.
 The surgery involves making an incision that follows the contour of the upper and/or inner thigh, to the waistline.
 This can extend around the waist and lower back when indicated from the front of the abdomen.
 To adjust the buttock and thighs, additional incisions are made at the crease of the buttocks.
 Throughout, any excess fat is removed and finally, the skin is contoured and sutured into the new configuration.”

 Depending on the individual’s circumstances, a panniculectomy patient can expect to remain in the hospital anywhere from one night to a few days following surgery.
 Over this period drains are usually inserted into the patient’s incisions in order to extract any excess fluids, and later removed once the levels of fluid extracted are consistently low over a given period of time determined by the physician.

-Any demanding exercise, heavy lifting, or sporting activities will be off limits for at least six weeks following the operation, while prior to that patients should consult their doctor before adding any new physical activities to their routine.
+Any demanding exercise, heavy lifting, or sporting activities will be off limits for at least six weeks following the operation.
+Prior to the six week mark, patients should consult their doctor before adding any light physical activities to their routine.

-As Paramus, New Jersey-based plastic surgeon Dr. Frank Ferraro confirms, “recovery from a panniculectomy is very similar to recovering from an abdominoplasty, which is to say, like the procedure itself, not particularly risky.”
+As Paramus, NJ based plastic surgeon Dr. Frank Ferraro confirms, “recovery from a panniculectomy is very similar to recovering from an abdominoplasty, which is to say, like the procedure itself, not particularly risky.”

-Nevertheless, as with any surgery, there are some potentially significant risks associated with panniculectomy as well.
-And while it’s true they’re quite rare, that’s still no excuse not to be fully aware of them.
+Nevertheless, as with any surgery, there are some potentially significant risks associated with the panniculectomy as well.
+While it’s true they’re quite rare, that’s still no excuse not to be fully aware of them.

-Among the list of risks potential complications and/or side effects:
+The list of risks potential complications and side effects includes: